mark2b/wpa-connect/README.md

 # wpa-connect
-## Package provides API for connection Linux device to WiFi Network.
+## Package provides API for connection Linux device to Wi-Fi Network.

 **wpa-connect** communicates with WPA supplicant over D-Bus (linux message bus system).

-This package was developed as part of IoT project in order to add WiFi connectivity to headless Raspberry Pi like devices.
+This package was developed as part of IoT project in order to add Wi-Fi connectivity to headless Raspberry Pi like devices.
 No need to **connman** or **Network Manager** be installed.

 ## Setup